 Slovakia, which is officially known as the Slovak Republic, is a desirable location for expatriates due to its high-income economy, rising living standards, and resilience in the face of a relatively recent financial crisis.
 If your company is planning to expand or outsource operations in this European nation, you’ll need to make sure any foreign employees who plan to relocate have the appropriate permits and visas to live and work there legally.

-What Types of Work Visas Does the Government Issue in Slovakia?
+Types of Work Visas in the Slovak Republic

 The Slovak Republic is part of the Schengen Area.
 This means that foreign nationals from nonvisa-exempt countries will need a Schengen visa to enter Slovakia.
 Several categories of Schengen visas are available, but the three most common types are the: